The Haunted House of D'Espérance

 The Keys to D'Espérance

-The Keys to D'Espérance was published as a limited edition chapbook in October 1998 by The Subterranean Press, with an introduction by Peter Crowther.
-Although the hardback copies sold out rapidly, copies of the chapbook are still available.
+The Keys to D'Espérance was published as a limited edition chapbook in October 1998 by Subterranean Press, with an introduction by Peter Crowther.
+This is now out of print.

 - Read The Keys to D'Espérance on the internet in Infinity Plus.